Understanding Education in Houston

 School funding is on the rise, but per pupil spending in Houston’s three-county area lags that of the state

 How does school funding affect students?
 Funding is critical for student success.
-Recent research has shown high school graduation rates increase by about seven percentage points for all students — and roughly 10 percentage points for students from low-income families — for every 10% increase in per-pupil spending.6
+Research has shown high school graduation rates increase by about seven percentage points for all students — and roughly 10 percentage points for students from low-income families — for every 10% increase in per-pupil spending.6

 Where does Texas rank in school funding per child?
-According to the Census Bureau, average per pupil spending in Texas is well below the national average at $9,827.7 Compared to the other 50 states and District of Columbia, Texas ranks 44th on this measure.
+According to the Census Bureau, average per pupil spending in Texas ($12,304) is well below the national average.7 Among all 50 states and District of Columbia, Texas ranks 42nd on this measure (an improvement from its rank as 44th in 2019).

 Enrollment refers to the number of students enrolled in public schools (including charters) from early childhood education (pre-K) through 12th grade as of the last Friday in October.

-Enrollment in Texas public schools reached nearly 5.4 million students in the 2020-21 school year, an increase of 1.3 million students, or 34%, since 1999-2000, but still a decline from the previous year.
-Overall public school enrollment in Texas fell 2.2% between the 2019-20 and 2020-21 school years — the first decline in the state since 1987-88, when the Texas Education Agency began collecting data in its current system, PEIMS — an effect of the COVID-19 pandemic.9
+Enrollment in Texas public schools exceeded 5.5 million students in the 2023-24 school year, an increase of 6% since 2014-15.
+Since the 1987-88 school year, when the Texas Education Agency began collecting data in its current system, public school enrollment in Texas has increased every year—except for a 2% decline between 2019-20 and 2020-21, an effect of the COVID-19 pandemic.9

-Public schools in Texas and in Houston’s three-county region serve a diverse population of students — the majority of whom identify as Black, Indigenous, and other People of Color (BIPOC), consistent with the racial/ethnic composition of Greater Houston’s population.
+Public schools in Texas and in Houston’s three-county region serve a diverse population of students — the majority of whom identify as nonwhite, consistent with the racial/ethnic composition of Greater Houston’s population.

-In the 2020-21 school year in Texas, Hispanic students accounted for the largest group of total enrollment (52.9%), followed by white (26.5%), Black (12.7%), Asian-American (4.7%), and multiracial (2.7%) students.
-Among the three local counties, Montgomery has the highest percentage of students who are white (48.1%), and Fort Bend has the highest share of Asian American students (19.4%).
+In the 2023-24 school year in Texas, Hispanic students accounted for the largest group of total enrollment (53%), followed by white (25%), Black (13%), Asian-American (5%), and multiracial (3%) students.
+Among the three local counties, Montgomery has the highest percentage of students who are white (42%), Fort Bend has the highest share of Asian American students (20%), and Harris County has the largest proportion of Hispanic students (56%) making up over half the student population.
 This reflects the demographic composition of these counties.

 Enrollment by Socioeconomic Status